 Beginner recommendations: I recommend starting with a fine tip variety pack of colors, and a set of white in multiple tip sizes.
 This will make a great basic multipurpose marker kit for rock painting.

-- Sakura Pen-Touch paint markers are a great all-around paint marker for a variety of surfaces, including smooth rocks.
+Sakura Pen-Touch paint markers are a great all-around paint marker for a variety of surfaces, including smooth stones.
 They’re opaque, which creates bold colors even on dark surfaces, and they’re waterproof.
 They come in 3 tip sizes (.7, 1.0, and 2.0mm).

 The biggest downside?

 The limited range of colors.
-Pen-touch markers are available in red, yellow, green, blue, purple, white, black, gold, silver, and copper.
-My favorites are the metallic 1mm bullet point markers, the finish on the metallic pens looks beautiful on painted rocks.
+Pen-touch paint markers are available in red, yellow, green, blue, purple, white, black, gold, silver, and copper.
+My favorites are the metallic 1mm bullet point markers, the shimmery finish on the metallic pens looks beautiful on painted stones.

 Wait, these aren’t paint markers.
 What are you trying to pull here?

-While pricey, Pitt Artist Pens will last a long time and can be used for a variety of other mixed-media projects.
+While a bit pricey, Pitt Artist Pens will last a long time and can also be used for a variety of other mixed-media projects.
 They’re great all-around pens to have in your craft stash.
-A black and a white pen are great pieces to start, and are a no-brainer to use if you already have them in your art stash.
+A black and a white pen are great pieces to start, and are an easy choice to use for stones if you already have them in your art stash.
 Find them at the big craft stores or small independent art stores.

 A Note about Drawing on Rocks with Sharpies:

 Well, yes.
 Technically it works.
 Regular Sharpie markers will show up if you use them to draw on rocks.
 But should you use Sharpies to draw on rocks?
 It depends.